mckeca/front-end-nc-news/README.md

 - A log in page (a drop down of existing users, no authentication implemented)
 - A paginated list of all articles, or articles filtered by topic
 - The ability to sort articles by date, votes, or comments
-- The ability to click an a user's username to view their information and all articles written by them
+- The ability to click on a user's username to view their information and all articles written by them
-- The ability to view a specific article along with the comments attached
+- The ability to view any specific article along with a paginated list of comments attached
 - The ability to add a comment to any specific article
 - The ability to vote on any article or comment not written by your own user (to avoid shameless self-promotion)
 - The ability to delete any comments or articles written by your own user